References on resume. Or Resume on references?

 So, how big your references list can be?

-On an average, Three to Five is the ideal number of references for a resume reference page.
+On an average, Three to Five is the ideal number of references for a reference page for resume.

 Quick Tip: Avoid writing “Resume references available upon request”.
 This statement is old and and creates unnecessary problems in your resume.